 If any of the checks fails, the Meter does not increase the balance, and sends a CS01a (Electricity Smart Meter) / CS01b (Gas Smart Meter) Response to the DCC.
 The DCC creates a DCC Alert containing the Response and sends it to the Supplier.

-The Smart Meter will also have a Maximum Meter Balance and Maximum Credit Threshold set; top-ups which are greater than the Maximum Credit Threshold, or which would cause the Meter to exceed its Maximum Meter Balance Threshold will be rejected.
+SMETS2+ Smart Meters and some SMETS1 Smart Meters will also have a Maximum Meter Balance and Maximum Credit Threshold set; top-ups which are greater than the Maximum Credit Threshold, or which would cause the Meter to exceed its Maximum Meter Balance Threshold will be rejected.

+SMETS1 Smart Meters are not required to support Maximum Meter Balance and Maximum Credit Threshold.
+Where a SMETS1 Device values equivalent to these, the DCC shall instruct the Device to set such values.
+Where the Device does not support the these values, the DCC cannot send such instructions to the Device and therefore shall not do so.
+For more information refer to SEC Appendix AD – DCC User Interface Specification Sections 1.4.7.4 and 1.4.7.8.

 Update Debt